d3vgru/nodetsam/README.md

 ## Building

-To build the client in `client/reference/dist` just go to `client/reference` and
+To build the client in `client/reference/dist` just go to `client/reference`

     npm run build

-If you build the client, you can go back to the project root and
+If you build the client, you can go back to the project root

     npm start